Marco97-exe/Blockchain-Project/README.md

-# Blockchain-Project
+# DecentraBnB

-Contains a decentralized Web-App that allows users to Rent or Rent Out a Place by giving some informations:
+DecentraBnB is a decentralized Web-App that allows users to Rent or Rent Out a Place by giving some informations:
 - Renting phase: In this case it is required to fill 3 camps respectively: Place ID, Starting Day of the rent and Ending Day;
 - Renting Out phase: In this other case it is required to fill: Price per day (ETH), Place address and Place Description.